awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 + [Allow accounts in an organization in AWS Organizations to publish to a topic in a different account](#sns-allow-organization-to-publish-to-topic-in-another-account)
 + [Allow any CloudWatch alarm to publish to a topic in a different account](#sns-allow-cloudwatch-alarm-to-publish-to-topic-in-another-account)
 + [Restrict publication to an Amazon SNS topic only from a specific VPC endpoint](#sns-restrict-publication-only-from-specified-vpc-endpoint)

-This section describes a few examples of typical use cases for access control\.

 ## Grant AWS account access to a topic<a name="sns-grant-aws-account-access-to-topic"></a>